-Documentation/evaluations should also include recommendations for appropriate accommodations.
 The institution must be given reasonable opportunity to evaluate requests.
-Accommodations are considered based on individual need.
-Accommodations may be denied in cases that cause an undue burden to the institution or that fundamentally alter the nature of the program.
+Requests are considered based on individual needs.
+Requests for accommodations or auxiliary aids/services may be denied in cases that cause an undue burden to the institution or that fundamentally alter the nature of the program.

-Students requesting reasonable accommodations or learning-support services should contact Teresa Coplin, Director of Disability Services for Students, Kissinger Center for Academic Excellence, (765) 641-4223 or tjcoplin@anderson.edu.
+Students requesting reasonable accommodations and/or auxiliary aids/services should contact Teresa Coplin, Director of Disability Services for Students, Kissinger Center for Academic Excellence (KACE), (765) 641-4223 or tjcoplin@anderson.edu.